 Accreditation in Public Relations (APR) is a mark of distinction for public relations professionals who demonstrate their commitment to the profession and to its ethical practice.
 Candidates earn accreditation based on broad knowledge, a strategic perspective and sound professional judgment.
 The APR is a voluntary certification program for public relations professionals, administered by the Universal Accreditation Board.
 The purpose is to unify and advance the profession by identifying those who have demonstrated broad knowledge, experience and professional judgment in the field.
 The program seeks to improve public relations practice.
 The designation APR signifies a high professional level of experience and competence.
 The Universal Accreditation Board oversees the Accreditation program and provides a balanced blend of backgrounds in a number of public relations specialties.
 For more information, visit http://www.praccreditation.org

 Most successful candidates participate in a series of FREE workshops by the Orlando Chapters of PRSA and FPRA that focus on the fundamental knowledge, skills and abilities (KSAs) you will need to know in order to earn Accreditation.
-The one-hour sessions are led by seasoned APR facilitators to guide a discussion of core topics that will be covered on the APR written exam.
+The 90-minute sessions are led by seasoned APR facilitators to guide a discussion of core topics that will be covered on the APR written exam.
 The workshops are not required “classes” but rather professional development/networking groups led by mentors that want to help you succeed.
 The primary, recommended text is Effective Public Relations by Cutlip, Center and Broom, 11th edition or current.
-In addition to the free Study Guide downloadable from the UAB Web site, you may also purchase the UAB Online Study Course for $195.
+In addition to the free Study Guide downloadable from the UAB Web site, you may also enroll in the UAB Online Study Course for $195.

 Your first step is to submit an application.
 Please do this as soon as you make the commitment to take part in the Accreditation program.
 The application is available at www.praccreditation.org along with the Candidate’s Process Chart, which will outline the process for you.